Accelerated Death Benefit Rider

 - You prefer to handle certain expenses personally rather than leaving them to your family.

-Pros of the Accelerated Death Benefit Rider
+Pros of Accelerated Death Benefit Rider

 This type of illness benefit can add meaningful flexibility to your life insurance policy.
 It provides access to a portion of the death benefit if you are diagnosed with a serious illness, which can give you financial support when you need it most.